Generating Fair Universal Representations using Adversarial Models: FURs via Generative Adversarial Models

-One can also design fair classifiers directly without intermediate representations; furthermore, such classifiers can be designed with either demographic parity or equalized odds guarantees.
-Indeed, with $\lambda=0$ in \eqref{eq:generalopt-oneApp}, we directly obtain the setup for demographically fair classifiers.
-We now show that our CFUR framework also subsumes the problem of designing predictors/classifiers under equality of opportunity fairness guarantees.
-Let $\hat{Y} = \tilde{g}(S, X)$ be a predictor/classifier for the targeted variable $Y$.
-Note that the $\tilde{g}(\cdot)$ generally depends on both $X$ and $S$ but the dependence on $S$ can be implicit for scenarios where the sensitive information $S$ is not directly available.
-Let $h$ be a decision rule used by the adversary to infer the sensitive variable $S$ as $\hat{S}=h(\tilde{g}(S, X),Y)$ from the true targeted variable $Y$ and the soft information of the predictor $\tilde{g}(S, X)=P_{\hat{Y}|X,S}$.
-Analogous to \eqref{eq:generalopt}, the design of a fair predictor/classifier can be formulated as
+One can also design fair classifiers directly without intermediate representations by setting $\tilde{g}(\cdot)\triangleq \hat{Y}$; such classifiers $\tilde{g}$ can be designed with either DemP or EO guarantees.
+We first consider the more general problem of designing EO-fair predictors/classifiers $\tilde{g}(\cdot)$ for the target $Y$ and show that our FUR framework subsumes this problem (and therefore, that of generating DemP predictors/classifiers).
+Let $h$ be the adversary decision rule to infer $S$ as $\hat{S}=h(\tilde{g}(\cdot)|Y)$ for every choice of $Y$ via the soft predictor $\tilde{g}(\cdot)=P_{\hat{Y}|\cdot}$.
+Then, analogous to \eqref{eq:generalopt}, the design of a fair predictor/classifier can be formulated as